apps-as/KVKCalendar/README.md

 [KVKCalendar](https://github.com/kvyatkovskys)

 It contains bug fixes and improvement.
-Some improvements are specific to Apps needs and only made for certail views, hence it's kept as a fork.
+Some improvements are specific to Apps needs and only made for certain views, hence it's kept as a fork.

 ## License